"Pay with points" guide: Using loyalty mechanics to maximize business results

 Elevated costs

-Paying with points allows loyalty program members to figure out the value of their points easily.
+Paying with points allows loyalty program members to figure out the value of their points easily (and how to achieve the most value).
 When members can easily calculate the monetary value of their points, they may become more discerning about how and when to use them.
 Such transparency can lead to higher expectations, as it needs to ensure the perceived value of points remains strong to drive further engagement.

 Increased fraud risk